Landscapes of Childhood

 an invitation into world-making

-Isamu Noguchi spoke about it, seeking “to bring sculpture into a more direct involvement with the common experience of living,” by building interactive sculptures as well as integrated playscapes of sculpted earth.
+Isamu Noguchi spoke about seeking “to bring sculpture into a more direct involvement with the common experience of living,” by building interactive sculptures as well as integrated playscapes of sculpted earth.
 “For me,” Noguchi explained, “playgrounds are a way of creating the world.”